Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: FDR CONTROL UNDER POSITIVE DEPENDENCE

 The most straightforward way to ensure Condition \ref{cond:my-mono} is to require that each threshold $\alpha_{t}$ be a monotonic, nonincreasing function of the preceding p-values $(P_{1},\dots,P_{t-1})$.\footnote{Note that any nonincreasing function of the p-values is \emph{nondecreasing} in the \emph{rejection indicators} $\mathcal{L}_{t-1}$.} However, we will see in the next section that weaker versions of monotonicity can also satisfy Condition \ref{cond:my-mono}.

-Next, we introduce a version of the well-known \emph{positive regression dependence on a subset }(PRDS) condition developed by \citet{Benjamini2001-ps}.
+In order to relax the independence requirement in Theorem \ref{thm:ramdas}, we next introduce a version of the well-known \emph{positive regression dependence on a subset }(PRDS) condition developed by \citet{Benjamini2001-ps}.
 This condition will depend on the notion of \emph{increasing sets. }A set of $k$-dimensional vectors $D\in[0,1]^{k}$ is called increasing if, for any vector $\mathbf{x}=(x_{1},\dots,x_{t})\in D$ and any vector $\mathbf{y}=(y_{1},\dots,y_{t})$ satisfying $x_{i}\leq y_{i}$ for all $i$, it must also be that $\mathbf{y}\in D$.
 For example, for any $r\leq t$, Condition \ref{cond:my-mono} implies that the set of p-values that produce no more than $r$ rejections by stage $t$ is an increasing set.

-In stating our second condition, it will also be helpful to define notation regarding the information that can influence each parameter $\alpha_{i}$ and $\lambda_{i}$.
-Based on a similar notation framework from \citet{Zrnic2021-jj}, we merge notation for LORD \& SAFFRON by using $\mathcal{F}_{i-1}$ to denote a set of variables that is sufficient for determining all parameters associated with the $i^{th}$ p-value.
-That is, we assume that the elements of $\mathcal{F}_{i-1}$ are each deterministic functions of the first $i-1$ p-values, and that the parameters $\alpha_{i}$ and (when necessary) $\lambda_{i}$ are deterministic functions of $\mathcal{F}_{i-1}$.
-In this way, $\mathcal{F}_{i-1}$ generalizes the notation of $\mathcal{L}_{i-1}$ and $\mathcal{S}_{i-1}$ in Theorem \ref{thm:ramdas}.